-- The Budget Table Excel workbook is separate from the Application Form and available for downloading from the SCC website. - Completed the three budget tables: 1) Task Budget(s), 2) Total Project Expense Budget, and 3) Total Project Revenue Budget.
-The Task Budget may be copied as required for multiple project tasks - Even if the project has one task, complete both a Task Budget and Total Project Expense Budget. - The budget tables include formula-based cells to provide totals, rounded to the nearest \$1.
+- The Budget Tables (PDF) are separate from the Application Form and available for downloading from the SCC website. - Complete the Task Budget(s).
+The Task Budget may be copied as required for multiple project tasks. - Complete the Project Expense-Revenue, including the Total Project Expense Budget and Total Project Revenue Budget. - Even if the project has one task, complete both a Task Budget and Total Project Expense Budget. - The budget tables include formula-based cells to provide totals, rounded to the nearest \$1.